TheStolenTrashCan/ClassiCube-attempted-3ds-modified-client/readme.md

+This is my attempt at making classicube run a little better on the old 3ds models

 ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>
 > [!IMPORTANT]
 **ClassiCube is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.** <br><br>